 - Preheat oven to 400°F

 - In an oven-safe skillet (I have used both a 9 and 12" cast iron skillet and both worked great), cook the bacon until crisp.
 Remove bacon, set aside to cool.
-Drain most of the bacon grease, leaving just enough to coat the pan.
+Drain most of the bacon grease, leaving just enough to coat the pan.½ pound bacon

-- In a large bowl, stir together cream cheese, jalapeno, corn kernels, shredded jack cheese, garlic powder and yogurt (or sour cream).
+- In a large bowl, stir together cream cheese, jalapeno, corn kernels, shredded jack cheese, garlic powder and sour cream.
 Fold in chopped bacon.8 ounces cream cheese, 1 jalapeno pepper, 1 pound frozen corn, 8 ounces Monterey jack cheese, ½ cup sour cream, ½ teaspoon garlic powder

 - Spread in skillet and bake for 20 minutes.